 "...A fully realized and authentic character portrayal, allowing us to become really concerned for their welfare as their stories unfold." –Broadway World

 "...Teens in post modern domestic society do have their hopes, fears, matters of concerns...
 The smartness comes from their own judgement...
 This is the real light that shines, even if those said distances aren't exactly around the corner." –Access Live Online

-The production materials for All My Distances Are Far include:
+The Authorized Materials/Rehearsal Package for All My Distances Are Far consists of:

 Production Scripts for Plays are professionally printed and bound with a full-color cover.